Sabaragamuwa tea gives dark yellow-brown with a reddish tint in the cup

 The Sabaragamuwa tea region of Sri Lanka sits between sea level and 2500 feet.
 It is the biggest tea-growing region in Sri Lanka.
 The Sabaragamuwa tea-growing region covers most of the western and southwestern faces of the central mountains of the country.

-The highest estates lie just below the boundaries of the Sinharaja and Peak Wilderness nature reserves and share in the microclimatic conditions produced by the rainforests, cloud forests and high, grassy plains endemic to this region.
+The highest estates lie just below the boundaries of the Sinharaja and Peak Wilderness nature reserves and share in the microclimatic conditions produced by the rainforests, cloud forests, and high, grassy plains are endemic to this region.
 As a result, they produce tea of a somewhat different character to that grown at lower elevations in the district.

 Some of these estates receive the highest rainfall of any in the plantation districts.
 Other upper Sabaragamuwa estates receive some weather from the nearby Uva climatic system, which affects the character of the tea they produce in an entirely different way.

 Sabaragamuwa produces a fast-growing bush with a long leaf, very black when withered and well suited for ‘rolling’.
 The liquor is similar to that of Ruhuna teas, dark yellow-brown with a reddish tint in the dry season, though lightening somewhat with altitude.
 The aroma is noticeably different from the Ruhuna product, with a hint of sweet caramel and not quite as strong as the latter.

 This is ascribed to the reduced monsoon exposure of Sabaragamuwa tea as opposed to that of Ruhuna.
 The flavor is strongly marked, especially with respect to low-grown examples.